gerner/stellarpunk/designs/save_load.md

   already parsed configs? (settings, dialogs)
 * TBD ui stuff? (do we back out of all UI to save? what about stuff like being part way through a dialog?)
+    * InterfaceManager: nothing really...
+    * Interface: nothing really...

 # Issues

+## Configuration
+Lots of state is loaded from config.
+Should we save that and load what we saved or should we reload the config when you load the game?
+These could go out of sync if the game configs are updated after game start (e.g. development, game patches).

+Configuration Items:
+* name models
+* events
+* dialogs
+* character portraits and other sprites
+* other config settings in config.toml

 ## Initialization Methods
 These exist all over and might assume we're starting fresh.
 Should we still